 - Go to the Mount option in the recovery menu and mount the data and system partitions.

-- Connect your device to the computer via USB cable.
+- Connect your device to the computer via a USB cable.

 - Launch the command prompt window and execute the following commands one after one.